-Jorge Celestino Ruiz Vázquez, a reporter for the newspaper El Gráfico, was shot dead on August 2, 2019 in the eastern state of Veracruz.
-Unidentified attackers shot the reporter in a convenience store that he owned in La Bocanita, a small town in Actopán, at approximately 9:15 p.m, according to police statements given to the Mexico City paper El Universal and other news reports.
+Jorge Celestino Ruiz Vázquez, a reporter for the newspaper El Gráfico, was shot dead on August 2, 2019, in the eastern Mexican state of Veracruz.
+Attackers shot the reporter in a convenience store that he owned in La Bocanita, a small town in Actopán, at approximately 9:15 p.m, according to police statements given to the Mexico City paper El Universal and other news reports.

 Ruiz was a correspondent for El Gráfico, one of the state’s oldest newspapers, based in the state capital Xalapa.
 According to Proceso, a Mexico City-based newsmagazine, the reporter covered general news, including local politics, crime, and violence.